Vengiro/NumLP/README.md

   * Vanilla Gradient Descent
   * Momentum
   * ADAM
-* Efficient backpropagation using caching of intermediate values.
+* Efficient backpropagation using caching of intermediate values otherwise called the tape method.
 * Dataset support: XOR, Swiss roll, and more.
 * Visualization of decision boundaries.